awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53recoverycontrol-safetyrule-assertionrule.md

 # AWS::Route53RecoveryControl::SafetyRule AssertionRule<a name="aws-properties-route53recoverycontrol-safetyrule-assertionrule"></a>

-An assertion rule enforces that, when a routing control state is changed, that the criteria set by the rule configuration is met\.
+An assertion rule enforces that, when you change a routing control state, that the criteria that you set in the rule configuration is met\.
 Otherwise, the change to the routing control is not accepted\.
+For example, the criteria might be that at least one routing control state is `On` after the transation so that traffic continues to flow to at least one cell for the application\.
+This ensures that you avoid a fail\-open scenario\.

 ## Syntax<a name="aws-properties-route53recoverycontrol-safetyrule-assertionrule-syntax"></a>